MBaldo83/MichaelBaldock-Blink-iOS-Code-Test/README.md

 * I have only done a few unit tests covering an example of how to test in different layers.
 More test coverage would be needed for production code
 * Some refactoring of the testing functionality would be needed to work easily with the combine publisher implementations
 * As instructed on the requirements, I have not done any work making the UI look and feel like a Chat App, instead I focussed on the separation of concerns in the architecture.
-* Since I haven't worked on the UI, I haven't setup XCode previews, some view refacoring would be needed to easily generate previews of the views
+* Since I haven't worked on the UI, I haven't setup XCode previews, some view refactoring would be needed to easily generate previews of the views
 * I wanted to have a demo publishing of new messages to the messages view to make use of the reactive data stack, but ran out of time.